-- In collaboration with the Dean and supporting faculty and staff, realizes and implements • the priorities of the academic plan within the School. - Works collaboratively with the Dean, faculty and staff in the development of goals and objectives in accordance with the School's strategic direction as it aligns with the College strategic plan, enrollment plan, academic plan, and operational planning process. - Leads the School's efforts regarding existing programming, through planning and promotion of innovative instructional methods and ongoing evaluation of curriculum. - Supports the Dean in new program development and is responsible for the • implementation of new programming. - Works with faculty and Academic Quality Unit to facilitate the ongoing review of existing programs to reflect changing technology, relevant applied learning experiences labour market and student demand and ensures implementation of annual program improvement plans.
-Ensures that course/program standards adhere to or exceed quality assurance standards. - Supports the Dean by facilitating Program Advisory Committee meetings and operationalizing the outcomes. - Supports external accreditation processes and program development as required by the • Ministry framework/accrediting bodies, ensures implementation of recommendations and ensures compliance with reporting schedule. - Promotes and encourages learning-centered approaches within an inclusive, indigenized, and internationalized environment which accommodates students with disabilities and facilitates respect, equality and understanding.
+- In collaboration with the Dean and supporting faculty and staff, realizes and implements the priorities of the academic and business plans within the School. - Works collaboratively with the Dean, faculty and staff in the development of goals and objectives in accordance with the School's strategic direction as it aligns with the College strategic plan, enrollment plan, academic plan, and operational planning process. - Leads the School's efforts regarding existing programming, through planning and promotion of innovative instructional methods and ongoing evaluation of curriculum. - Supports the Dean in new program development and is responsible for the implementation of new programming. - Works with faculty and Academic Quality Unit to facilitate the ongoing review of existing programs to reflect changing technology, relevant applied learning experiences, labour market and student demand, and ensures implementation of annual program improvement plans.
+Ensures that course/program standards adhere to or exceed quality assurance standards. - Supports the Dean by participating in Program Advisory Committee meetings and operationalizing the outcomes as applicable to the School. - Supports external accreditation processes and program development as required by the Ministry framework/accrediting bodies, ensures implementation of recommendations and compliance with reporting schedule.